Russell Easter (1951-2015)

 Due to the large number of projects recorded by the Easter Brothers, the discography section has been divided into separate pages by decade.
 Please click on the links below for the decade you wish to view.

-EDITORS NOTE: The information for this article and for the discography was provided by Linda Easter Thompson.
+EDITORS NOTE: Some information for this article and discography was provided by Linda Easter Thompson.